danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 IRB.conf[:PROMPT_MODE] = :APP # Set custom prompt
 ```
 <aside class="markdown-aside">
-IRB first loads the `.irbrc` file in your home directory (if it exists) and then looks for one in the current directory, applying both.
+IRB first loads the <code>.irbrc</code> file in your home directory (if it exists) and then looks for one in the current directory, applying both.
 This allows you to define project-specific settings without losing your global customizations, though some configurations may override or interact with each other.
 For more details, see <a class="markdown-link" href="https://ruby.github.io/irb/Configurations_md.html#label-Configuration+File+Path+Resolution">Configuration File Path Resolution</a>.
 </aside>

 Now when you run `irb` at the terminal, it will run all the code in `.irbrc` in the project root.
 If you chose to customize the prompt, it will display the project name instead of the default `irb(main)>` prompt.